 A brightening facial can easily be done at home using some key ingredients, including some citrus fruits, milk, and curd or yogurt.
-Citrus fruits are rich in vitamin C while milk, curd, and yogurt have their own additional benefits enriching the skin, causing its exfoliation.
-It is usually done before parties or special events; however, it can be a part of your daily skincare routine too.
+Citrus fruits are rich in vitamin C, while milk, curd, and yogurt have their own additional benefits enriching the skin, causing its exfoliation.
+It is usually done before parties or special events; however, it can be a part of your daily skincare routine.

 Recommended for: Pigmented, dull skin

 12. Hydrating Facial

 Just like we have hydrating masks for keeping the skin hydrated.
 Hydrating facials are also used for keeping the skin hydrated and preventing it from getting dry.
 It can be a part of classic facial or can be done separately.

-Hydrating facial includes usage of ingredients that will provide moisture to your skin and make it supple and nourished.
+Hydrating facial includes the usage of ingredients that will provide moisture to your skin and make it supple and nourished.
 After this facial, you will see instant results because the results are so obvious.
 You can see your skin being more radiant and healthier.

 Recommended for: Dry and dehydrated skin

 Although the terms hydrafacial and hydrating facial may seem similar, they differ in their process and purpose entirely.
 Hydrafacial is a medical-grade treatment used to remove blackheads, whiteheads, and any kind of skid marks from your skin.
 The device used is like a vacuum cleaner as it sucks up the impurities and excess oil from your skin.

 The process is done by moving the pen-like device all-around your skin in circular motions till the skin is free of all the unnecessary grim.
-Once done, the same device is also used to add moisturizer, serum, and healthy oils in your skin to keep it hydrated and glowy.
-It suits all skin types; however, the after process may vary because the serums to be added depends on the skin type of the individual, which varies from person to person.
+Once done, the same device is also used to add moisturizer, serum, and healthy oils to your skin to keep it hydrated and glowy.
+It suits all skin types; however, the after process may vary because the serums to be added depending on the skin type of the individual, which varies from person to person.

 Recommended for: Oily and acne-prone skin, aging skin